Pettersson-dev/Language-selection/README.md

    - Want to use MVC for frontend.

   Bad fit
-    - Echosystem and libraries (getting better).
+    - Ecosystem and libraries (getting better).
     - Small sytem and want to avoid boilerplate

  ### Python